Productivity

 Last but not least, by analyzing how much time a certain project or task took, you can make better estimates for the future.

-When time flies: stats on wasted time in Companies
+When Time Flies: stats on wasted time in Companies

 All of these problems can be solved with proper organization and a proper time tracking tool.